vedph/pythia-doc/words.md

 Optionally, the database can include a superset of calculated data essentially related to word forms and their base form (lemma).
 The word index is built on top of spans data (see [storage](storage) for more details).

-Spans are used as the base for building a list of **words**, representing all the unique combinations of each token's language, value, part of speech, and lemma.
+Spans are used as the base for building a list of **words**, representing all the unique _combinations_ of the following token span's properties:

+- language;
+- value;
+- part of speech;
+- lemma.

 Each word also has its pre-calculated total count of the corresponding tokens.
+So, a word is defined as the set of token-spans having the same language, value, POS, and lemma.

+The procedure for creating the words list is:

+1. count the total pages of token spans to fetch;
+2. fetch each token spans page, where spans are grouped by language, value, POS, and lemma;
+3. for each word, add it to the `word`s table (in batches for better performance);
+4. finally, assign value to the `word_id` FK of each token-span which was grouped into a word.

 Provided that your indexer uses some kind of lemmatizer, words are the base for building an approximate list of **lemmata**, representing all the word forms belonging to the same base form (lemma).
 Each lemma also has its pre-calculated total count of word forms.

+So, a lemma is defined as the set of words having the same language, POS and lemma.
+The procedure for building lemmata list is:

+1. count the total pages of words to fetch;
+2. fetch each word page, where words are grouped by language, POS, and lemma (excluding words having a NULL lemma);
+3. for each lemma, add it to the lemmata table (in batches for better performance); the lemma count is equal to the sum of all its words counts;
+4. finally, assign FK lemma_id to each word which was grouped into a lemma, and to each span having a word_id FK and belonging to the same lemma.

 Both words and lemmata have a pre-calculated detailed distribution across documents, as grouped by each of the document's attribute's unique name=value pair.

+## Schema

+The database schema for the words index contains these tables:

+- `word`:
+  - `id` PK
+  - `lemma_id` FK
+  - `value`
+  - `reversed_value`
+  - `language`
+  - `pos`
+  - `lemma`
+  - `count`
+- `lemma`:
+  - `id` PK
+  - `value`
+  - `reversed_value`
+  - `language`
+  - `pos`
+  - `count`
+- `word_count`:
+  - `id` PK
+  - `word_id` FK
+  - `lemma_id` FK
+  - `doc_attr_name`
+  - `doc_attr_value`
+  - `count`
+- `lemma_count`:
+  - `id` PK
+  - `lemma_id` FK
+  - `doc_attr_name`
+  - `doc_attr_value`
+  - `count`

 ## Usage Story